 We have spent considerable time developing an easy to follow illustrated assembly manual; and continue to improve it with feedback from our customers.

 Here is the hardware kit originally offered by the ASFM.
-Early in 2018 We assumed distribution of the kit and it is offered here as part of your complete Chevalet kit, or seperately if you wish to build your own Chevy.
+Early in 2018 We assumed distribution of the kit and it is offered here as part of your complete Chevalet kit, or separately if you wish to build your own Chevy.
 We have retained the machinist that the ASFM used, and assembled quality parts that consist of some commonly available parts together with the specially machined parts to make your machine operate smoothly and with great precision.